 If you or someone you know snores, you might not think of visiting the dentist for treatment.
-Dentistry isn’t limited to the cleaning and care of teeth and Dr. John Cranham offers comprehensive services to correct problems like snoring and sleep apnea through oral appliance therapy.
+Dentistry isn’t limited to the cleaning and care of teeth.
+Dr. John Cranham offers comprehensive services to correct problems like snoring and sleep apnea through oral appliance therapy.